The Presidential Scholarships

 Frederick & Christina Huck Financial Foundations Scholarship

-April is Financial Literacy Month and the University of Southern Indiana Foundation is excited to announce the recent establishment of a new scholarship endowment.
+The University of Southern Indiana Foundation is excited to announce the recent establishment of a new scholarship endowment.

 The Frederick and Christina Huck Financial Foundations Endowment was established to provide students with tools to efficiently manage their finances.
 Susan Huck, a longtime friend of USI, made this gift to provide scholarships to complete the Foundations in Personal Finance College Addition course for USI undergraduate and graduate students.